 The Contractor will perform a range of CalSAWS project management support activities in cooperation and coordination with the Consortium and other CalSAWS Contractors to include:

-Contractor will provide Project Management support activities, including general assistance to the Consortium PMO Director.
+Contractor will provide Project Management support activities, including general assistance to the Consortium Project Management Office (PMO) Director.

 Contractor will support the Consortium’s contract management activities, fiscal planning and execution activities, and federal and state audit activities.